react-navigation/react-navigation.github.io/versioned_docs/version-6.x/use-link-builder.md

 There are couple of important things to note:

 - The destination screen must be present in the current navigator.
 It cannot be in a parent navigator or a navigator nested in a child.
 - It's intended to be only used in custom navigators to keep them reusable in multiple apps.
-For your regular app code, use paths directly instead of building paths for screens.
+For your regular app code, use paths directly instead of building paths for screens, or use [`Link`](link.md) and [`useLinkProps`](use-link-props.md) which transparently handle paths.